-Over 70 members of the choir were involved, sound checking and performing on the home straight of the athletics track where so many big medals have been won, to a huge and appreciative audience both in the stadium and live on the BBC.
+Over 70 members of the choir were involved, sound checking and performing on the home straight of the athletics track where so many big medals were going to be won, to a huge and appreciative audience both in the stadium and live on the BBC.

 Performing twice, the choir sang ‘Wake Me Up’ by Avicii, and then our signature tune ‘One Day Like This’ by Elbow in a tribute to all of the many volunteers involved in 2012 and in the World Championships.